How to Be Your Own Best Cycling Coach

 * * *

-This is by no means an exhaustive HPP.
+This is by no means an exhaustive HPP or cycling coach protocol.
 Ideally, it incorporates some upper body and core work.
 Maybe also a stretching regime.
 Probably a travel to Italy program.
 These are just the basics.
 If you have any Q’s, you know where to find me.
 Somewhere raking salt in France.